My Video Recording Setup

 Camtasia has a free trial version, but it's such good-quality software that I highly recommend buying it (~$200).

 If I'm recording vlogs on my iPhone on-the-go, I use the MoviePro app ($6) because it allows me to record audio using my smartLav+ portable mic.
 As far as I know, the built-in iPhone video recorder lets you record using only the built-in mic.
 I set the external mic input volume to around 2/3 to 3/4 in MoviePro.
+In general, you want the volume level to almost max out without clipping when you're talking in your normal voice, so adjust the gain settings until you reach that goal.

 If I'm interviewing someone for a video podcast, I set up a YouTube Live event, which is a Google Hangout that is automatically recorded and uploaded to YouTube.
 I send my guest the URL to the Hangout session and then hit Record: